Sharuchakalaka7/ArduinoSensors/README.md

    - Number of metrics measured from connected sensors
    - Cumulative measurement delay time of all sensors
    - Name and unit of each metric
-2. Passes updated measurements to the ESP module upon request
+2. Passes updated measurements to the ESP module readily, upon request

+In the long run, the goal is to accomodate an abstract number of measurement equipment of various types and perform the same live-data-hosting.
+This can be extended as a C++ template library for all compatible Arduino boards.

 ---